Once the fun of Christmas is over, January and February can feel pretty bleak. Jane Collins has some tips on how to stay upbeat.

 "If you really can't bear to go out, encourage those feel-good endorphins at home – using routines and classes online."

-With gyms and pools closed during lockdown many of us have already adapted to doing online workouts, and you can find everything from yoga, dance classes, and, of course, Joe Wicks at the click of a button.
+Many of us are already used to doing online workouts, and you can find everything from yoga to dance classes at the click of a button.

 If you do venture out, walking is free and available to us all.
 Take inspiration from a walking app like Active 10 or challenge yourself to take up running using the Couch to 5K programme.